SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/settings/special/index.md

 ```

 #### errors

-*   201 – Not found in database (if there is no tracker with such id belonging to authorized user)
+* 201 – Not found in the database (if there is no tracker with such id belonging to authorized user).
-*   208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason)
+* 208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason).
-*   214 – Requested operation or parameters are not supported by the device
+* 214 – Requested operation or parameters are not supported by the device.